-Order 9 Confinement:

 Average duration of isolation and room confinement and segregation/special management unit in hours.

-Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 12.93%, slightly below the national average.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 12.80%, slightly above the national average.
+Brady Academy A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in October 2005 and has been deemed successful and formally closed.
+October 2009, Brady Academy re-opened this FIP along will Order 10 and Order 11 and formally closed it April 2012.
+Youth Challenge Center A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in April 2014 and is currently in progress along with Order 10 and Order 11.
+See details below.
 Brady Academy

-A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in October 2005 and has been deemed successful and formally closed.
-October 2009, Brady Academy re-opened this FIP along will Order 10 and Order 11.
-See details on Order 11.

-Brady Academy

-Average duration of isolation and room confinement in hours for October was 12.38 hours and 18.84 hours for April.
-STAR East Camp Average duration of isolation and room confinement in hours for October was 7.85 hours and 9.56 hours for April.
-Youth Challenge Center Average duration of isolation and room confinement in hours for October was 22.91 hours and 7.34 hours for April.
+Average duration of isolation and room confinement in hours for October was 9.38 hours and 10 hours for April.
+STAR East Camp Average duration of isolation and room confinement in hours for October was 10.48 hours and 17.15 hours for April.
+Youth Challenge Center Average duration of isolation and room confinement in hours for October was zero hours and 18.29 hours for April.